anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 of certificate request objects from CMP or CMC.

-The pledge SHOULD construct the pledge-enrollment-request as PKCS#10 object and sign it additionally with its IDevID credential.
-The pledge-enrollment-request should be encoded as JOSE object.
+The pledge SHOULD construct the pledge-enrollment-request as PKCS#10 object.
+If the pledge uses PKCS#10, it MUST sign it additionally with its IDevID credential to achieve proof-of-identity bound to the PKCS#10 as described below.

-[RFC Editor: please delete] /\*
+A successful enrollment will result in a generic LDevID certificate for the pledge in the new domain, which can be used to request further LDevID certificates if necessary for its operation.

-Open Issues: Depending on target environment, it may be useful to assume that the pledge may already "know" its functional scope and therefore the number of certificates needed during operation.
+[RFC Editor: please delete] /* Open Issues: Depending on target environment, it may be useful to assume that the pledge may already "know" its functional scope and therefore the number of certificates needed during operation.
 As a result, multiple CSRs may be generated to provide achieve multiple certificates as a result of the enrollment.
-This would need further description and potential enhancements also in the enrollment-request object to transport different CSRs. \*/
+This would need further description and potential enhancements also in the enrollment-request object to transport different CSRs. */

 {{I-D.ietf-netconf-sztp-csr}} considers PKCS#10 but
 also CMP and CMC as certificate request format.
 Note that the wrapping signature is only necessary for plain PKCS#10 as other request formats like CMP and CMS support the signature wrapping as part of their own